DevExpress-Examples/xaf-how-to-display-an-event-with-custom-fields-in-a-scheduler-list-view/README.md

 <!-- default badges end -->
 # XAF - How to Display an Event with Custom Fields in a Scheduler List View

-This example demonstrates how to extend an event with custom fields and display them in Scheduler.
+This example demonstrates how to extend Scheduler events with custom fields and display these values in UI.

 **ASP.NET Core Blazor**